-The arithmetical accuracy of certain computations included in the schedules provided by the Financial Advisor, on behalf of the County, relating to (a) computation of forecasted payments of principal and interest to redeem the Refunded 2007 Bonds and the Refunded 2008 Bonds, and (b) computation of the yields on the Bonds and the Restricted Acquired Obligations was examined by The Arbitrage Group, Inc. Such computations were based solely upon assumptions and information supplied by the Financial Advisor on behalf of the County.
+The arithmetical accuracy of certain computations included in the schedules provided by the Financial Advisor, on behalf of the County, relating to (a) computation of forecasted payments of principal and interest to refund the Refunded Bonds and (b) computation of the yields on the Bonds and the Restricted Acquired Obligations was examined by The Arbitrage Group, Inc. Such computations were based solely upon assumptions and information supplied by the Financial Advisor on behalf of the County.
 The Arbitrage Group, Inc. has restricted its procedures to examining the arithmetical accuracy of certain computations and has not made any study or evaluation of the assumptions and information upon which the computations are based and, accordingly, has not expressed an opinion on the data used, the reasonableness of the assumptions, or the achievability of the forecasted outcome.